 Overall dates: Thursday 27th February to Sunday 8th March 2020 (unless you would like to stay longer at end of the ride*)

-The team of riders would spend two days based at Waterberg Cottages, learning about these projects, before being driven up to the Tuli Block of Southern Botswana to ride around Mashutu Game Reserve, over seven days, with giraffe, elephant and lion.
-After sleeping in different camps you would have the option of flying back to Johannesburg International Airport or returning for a couple of extra nights in the Waterberg.
+The team of riders would spend two days based at Waterberg Cottages, learning about these projects, before being driven up to the Tuli Block of Southern Botswana to ride around Mashatu Game Reserve, over seven days, with giraffe, elephant, lion and cheetah.
+After sleeping in different camps you would have the option of flying back to Johannesburg International Airport or returning by road for a couple of extra nights in the Waterberg.

 Sophie Neville, a fellow of EWT and trustee of TWT who once guided in Botswana, will organise the group.
-Sophie@sophieneville.co.uk
+If you are interested, please email: Sophie@sophieneville.co.uk

-The first two nights are spent at Windsong on Triple B Ranch: http://www.waterbergcottages.co.za
+The first two nights will be spent at Windsong on Triple B Ranch: http://www.waterbergcottages.co.za

 The next seven nights with be spent with Limpopo Horse Safaris on the Tuli Safari: http://www.ridinginafrica.com/botswana.html